dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 difficult to do so once we're exposed to superior means of framing philosophical questions, we never have that chance.

 And we perceive these ancient people to be ignorant because they lacked technology when actually our way of life almost completely clouds our vision and our minds.
 We deal with so much irrelevant information and non-sense.
 Our lives are structured so that we cannot see beyond our blinders.
-In some cases, it is impossible to reach many of the same insights, which ancient people might consider common sense.
+In some cases, it is impossible to reach many of the same insights that ancient people might consider common sense.

-In fact, this is one idea behind the area of Buddhist eschatology dealing with Maitreya.
+This is one perspective I entertained when examining Buddhist eschatology dealing with Maitreya.
 Maitreya will appear in the future when most people are disconnected with the dharma and he will achieve enlightenment.
 After a certain point, people will lead incredibly long lives and they will completely lose the ability to become enlightened for a very long time.
 I want to refrain from making too many